EnsembleLink: Accurate Record Linkage Without Training Data: Introduction

 Record linkage, the process whereby researchers join different datasets on a shared but ``messy" index column, is fundamental to empirical social science.
 Researchers routinely link survey responses to administrative records, match campaign donors across election cycles, connect individuals across censuses, and more generally merge datasets that lack common identifiers.
 Yet despite its ubiquity, record linkage remains methodologically underdeveloped.
 It is treated as a ``plumbing'' step: something to complete before the real analysis begins, handled with ad hoc rules that introduce unknown error into downstream inferences.

 This treatment of record linkage mirrors where the discipline stood on missing data several decades ago.
 Before \citet{rubin1976inference} and subsequent work formalized the problem, researchers handled missing values through deletion or simple imputation without accounting for the uncertainty introduced.
 Missing data is now recognized as requiring principled methods.
-Record linkage deserves the same treatment.
-When researchers merge datasets using fuzzy matching, they make consequential decisions about which records correspond to the same entity.
-Errors in these decisions (false or completely missing matches) propagate into downstream analyses, biasing estimates and inflating confidence.
-Current practice rarely quantifies this uncertainty or even acknowledges it.
+Record linkage, I argue, deserves the same treatment.
+When researchers merge datasets using fuzzy matching, for instance, they make consequential decisions about which records correspond to the same entity.
+Errors in these decisions. either from false or completely missing pairs, propagate into downstream analyses, which in turn biases estimates and inflates confidence.
+Current practice rarely quantifies this uncertainty, or indeed even acknowledges it at all.

-I introduce EnsembleLink, a method that achieves high accuracy without requiring any labeled training data.
-The key insight is that recent advances in natural language processing have produced models that understand semantic similarity at a level sufficient for ``zero-shot" record linkage.
-A model trained to recognize that ``NYC'' and ``New York City'' refer to the same place, or that ``Dick'' is a nickname for ``Richard,'' can apply this knowledge to linking records without task-specific training.
-EnsembleLink leverages two types of pre-trained models.
-First, \emph{embedding models} encode text strings as vectors where semantically similar strings have similar vectors, enabling fast retrieval of candidate matches.
+To redress this issue, I introduce EnsembleLink, a method that achieves high accuracy on a variety of record linkage tasks without requiring any labeled training data.
+The key insight behind EnsembleLink is that recent advances in natural language processing have produced models that understand semantic similarity at a level sufficient for ``zero-shot" (that is, no fine-tuning) record linkage.
+A model trained to implictly recognize that ``NYC'' and ``New York City'' refer to the same place, or that ``Bill'' is a nickname for ``William,'' can apply this general world knowledge to the problem of linking records without requiring task- or domain-specific training.
+Towards this end, EnsembleLink leverages two types of pre-trained models.
+First, \emph{embedding models} are used to encode text strings as vectors where semantically similar strings have similar vectors, which enables fast retrieval of candidate matches.
 Second, \emph{cross-encoder models} jointly process a query-candidate pair through transformer attention layers, attending to specific character positions to identify typos, compare word orderings, and recognize abbreviations.
 By combining high-recall retrieval with high-precision reranking, EnsembleLink achieves accuracy matching or exceeding supervised methods while requiring zero labeled examples.